Rainforest Conservation Research Internship in Brazil

 • Assist with reforestation projects and maintenance of restoration areas

-• Devise, pitch, and execute your own research projects and experiments (prohibited it aligns with the organization’s projects and/or purposes)
+• Devise, pitch, and execute your own research projects and experiments (must align with the organization’s projects/goals/mission)

 Requirements